itzg/docker-minecraft-server/docs/misc/healthcheck.md

 ```

 Some orchestration systems, such as Portainer, don't allow for disabling the default `HEALTHCHECK` declared by this image.
 In those cases you can approximate the disabling of healthchecks by setting the environment variable `DISABLE_HEALTHCHECK` to `true`.

+### Healthchecks for older versions

+This container disables Healthchecks for Versions before b1.8 as those versions do not support any kind of server pinging.
+For more information see [Server List Ping](https://wiki.vg/Server_List_Ping#Beta_1.8_to_1.3)